-Participation in the discussion forum is optional, and we encourage students to use the discussion forum to ask questions about concepts from lectures, lecture exercises and labs, and to post photos of their lab result.
+Participation in the discussion forums is optional, and we encourage students to use the discussion forums to ask questions about concepts from lectures, lecture exercises and labs, and to post photos of their lab results each week.
 You should not directly discuss answers to homeworks or post walk-throughs of the solutions.

-The course staff and Community Teaching Assistants who have taken the course in the past moderate the forum, and we encourage students to answer each other's questions and upvote helpful answers.
+The course staff and Community Teaching Assistants who have taken the course in the past moderate the forums, and we encourage students to answer each other's questions and upvote helpful answers.
 For some useful tips on how to navigate the discussion forum, please see, "Participating in Course Discussions" in the EdX Learner's guide.